cjacker/opensource-toolchain-esp32/README.md

 - Debugging: ESP32 OpenOCD / gdb

 # Compiler
-It's not necessary to build the xtensa or RISC-V toolchain for various ESP32 chips, esp-idf already have toolchain integrated and will download it when setup the esp idf environment. you even have no need to care about where the toolchains installed, what you only need to know is the triplet of xtensa toolchain usually is **`xtensa-esp32xx-elf-`**, `esp32xx` means `esp32`, `esp32s2` and `esp32s3`, and the triplet of RISC-V toolchain usually is **`riscv32-esp-elf-`**.

-These triplets will be used when you launch gdb to debug your program.
+It's not necessary to build and install the xtensa or RISC-V toolchain for various ESP32 models, esp-idf already have toolchain integrated and will download and setup when setup the esp-idf environment.
+What you only need to know is the triplet of xtensa toolchain usually is **`xtensa-esp32xx-elf-`**, `esp32xx` means `esp32`, `esp32s2` and `esp32s3`, and the triplet of RISC-V toolchain usually is **`riscv32-esp-elf-`**.
+These triplets will be used when you launch corresponding gdb to debug your program.

 # SDK

 ESP-IDF, the *Espressif Iot Development Framework* is the official standard SDK for ESP32 series.
-There are also a lot of thirdparty SDKs for different languagesd suchas micropython, luatos, etc, they all build upon ESP-IDF. you should learn ESP-IDF first.
+There are also a lot of thirdparty SDKs for different languages such as micropython, luatos, etc, they all build upon ESP-IDF. you should learn ESP-IDF first.

 ## get ESP-IDF